vexzyyx/Number-Guessing-Game/README.md

 # Number-Guessing-Game
-the famous number guessing game written in python
+Enter the highest amount that the number you have to guess could be, and start guessing the number only given the hints "too low" and "too high".